-We did not perform any procedures related to Instructional Time, Classroom Teacher Salaries, K-3 Grade Span Adjustment, and Ratio of Teachers to Administrators because these compliance requirements do not
+We did not perform any procedures related to Instructional Time, Classroom Teacher Salaries, K-3 Grade Span Adjustment, and Ratio of Teachers to Administrators because these compliance requirements do not apply to County Offices of Education.

-We did not perform any procedures related to Continuation Education, After/Before School Education and Safety Program, Transportation Maintenance of Effort, Early Retirement Incentive Program, Independent Study-Course Based, and Middle or Early College High School because the County Office did not offer these programs.
+We did not perform any procedures related to Continuation Education, After/Before School Education and Safety Program, Transportation Maintenance of Effort, Early Retirement Incentive Program, Independent Study-Course Based, District of Choice, and Middle or Early College High School because the County Office did not offer these programs.